ErickSumUp/svircuit-ui/src/lib/Introduction.story.md

 To find the truth, we need all the information possible.

 Components will be as transparent as possible, no hidden logic, no libraries that hide what needs to be done.
-Components will have no dependencies is possible, and in case is needed, they will have a clear dependency graph with only one deepness level.
+Components will have no dependencies if possible, and in case is needed, they will have a clear dependency graph with only one deepness level.

 ### Simplicity